 When you're downtown, it's 3am, the buses have stopped, and you don't want to pay \$40 for an Uber home.
-Drinking and driving on motorized e-bikes and e-scooters, though against the law, is a reality.
+Drinking and driving on e-bikes and e-scooters, though against the law, is a reality.

 Someone I met, who shall remain nameless, did exactly that this past weekend.
-They went to watch a hockey game at a bar, had a few drinks, and drove home on an e-scooter.
-They even dropped a friend off at their house on their way home, both riding on the same scooter; another thing Bird tells its users explicitly not to do.
+They went to watch a hockey game at a bar downtown, had a few drinks, and drove home on an e-scooter.
+They even dropped a friend off at their house on the way home, both riding on the same scooter at the same time: another thing Bird tells its users explicitly not to do.
 But of course, people are going to do it anyway.